AV-98-Ingram/LeetCodeSolutions/October/Readme.md

   unique subsets from an unsorted, may-duplicate arrays but it seems is too slow.

+- 84-Largest_rectangle_in_histogram.
+Usng stack to keep track of donimators, smart.

 **77-Combinations**
 - to get unordered combinations of k numbers in [1 .. n], we recursively "build" (on the fly) the tree